mabrarov/asio_samples/README.md

-Note that if Google Test was built with CMake and MS Visual Studio then you have to "install" it somehow - just copying results of build (add "d" postfix into the name of debug artifacts) into Google Test root folder (or into "lib" sub-folder) would be enough for FindGTest.
+Note that if Google Test was built with CMake and MS Visual Studio then you have to "install" it somehow - just copying results of build (add "d" postfix into the name of debug artifacts) into Google Test root folder (or into "lib" sub-folder) would be enough for [FindGTest](https://cmake.org/cmake/help/v3.1/module/FindGTest.html).

+There is a copy of Google Test shipped as part of CMake project (refer to `3rdparty/gtest` folder).
+It will be used in case [FindGTest](https://cmake.org/cmake/help/v3.1/module/FindGTest.html) fails to find Google Test (so `GTEST_ROOT` is optional).